Toronto City Council votes to rename Dundas Street | ExBulletin

 Toronto City Council has voted in favor of renaming Dundas Street in an effort to promote the inclusion of marginalized communities.

-After a lengthy debate Wednesday, the council voted 17-7 in favor of a motion filed by city staff to change the name of the street, a major artery running from east to west through the city.
+After a lengthy debate Wednesday, the council voted 17-7 in favor of a motion filed by city staff to change the name of the street, a major artery running east-west through the city.

 The move follows a 2020 petition to remove the name of Henry Dundas association with the transatlantic slave trade.
 It was torn between global discussions and protests against racial injustice, inequality and anti-Black racism.